archerydwd/wordgame/README.md

 # wordgame
-python wordgame on OVH vps tutorial
+Python wordgame vps tutorial

 =
-###Set up git repo
+###Set up git repository

-I created a new git repo on github.com and followed the provided instructions to initialise my wordgame application folder as a git repo.
+I created a new repository on github.com and followed the provided instructions to initialise my wordgame folder as a git repository.

 =
-###Set up OVH vps
+###Set up vps

 Go to https://www.ovh.ie/vps/vps-classic.xml and order the VPS Classic 1 for €2.

-* Under the My VPS heading you can leave the settings as they are.
+* Under the My VPS heading, you can leave the settings as they are.
-* Under the My Location heading select Europe Roubaix which is the closest location to Ireland.
+* Under the My Location heading, select Europe Roubaix which is the closest location to Ireland.
-* Under the My OS heading change the distribution to Ubuntu and the version to Ubuntu 14.10 Server 64bits and the language to English.
+* Under the My OS heading, change the distribution to Ubuntu, the version to Ubuntu 14.10 Server 64bits, and the language to English.

 Continue with the order.
-Once done you will be provided with a link to the page to view your server and an ip address.
+Once done, you will be provided with a link to the control panel.
+Navigate to your server in this control panel where you can view the server's ip address.

 =
 ###Install Python

-At time of writing this the Python version was: 3.4.3 and the Flask version was: 0.10.1
+At the time of writing, the Python version was: 3.4.3 and the Flask version was: 0.10.1

 ```
 wget http://www.python.org/ftp/python/3.4.3/Python-3.4.3.tgz